DiogoSimaoPT/DiogoSimaoPT/README.md

 - Continue building strong foundations in Full Stack Development
 - Specialize in **Software Engineering** at university
-- Contribute to open-source projects and connect with other developers
+- Connect with other developers

 ### 📫 How to Reach Me